stcolumbas/free-church-psalms/README.md

 ## Quickstart

-If you just want to download the files please go to [free-church-psalms.github.io]
+If you just want to download the files please go to *coming soon*.

 ## Formats